NassBou/DNSGuardianAI/README.md

 🚀 How to Run

-- Ensure GPT4All is running with the Local API Server enabled (default: http://localhost:4891) or use the URL of a custom LLM API.
+- Ensure GPT4All is running with the Local API Server enabled (default: http://localhost:4891) or use the URL of a different LLM API.

 - Launch DNSGuardianAI by running: ```python3 server.py ```